How To Start Sprinting – And Why We Should All Sprint Sometimes

 A person sprinting on a track.

-In addition to actual sprinting intervals, your sprint sessions should include sprinting drills that help dial in proper form and sprinting technique.
+In addition to actual sprinting intervals, your sessions should include drills that help dial in proper form and technique.

-Sprinting drills will help you increase your turnover, foot speed, explosive acceleration, and sprinting form.
+Sprinting drills will help you increase your turnover, foot speed, explosive acceleration, and improve form.

 #1: High Knees